 Thaw overnight in the refrigerator for an easy breakfast in the morning.

 So, if you are still searching for something festive to serve on Christmas morning, look no further.
 This cranberry bread comes together very quickly thanks to the help of a food processor for slicing the cranberries.

-You can make a couple of loaves now and store them in an airtight container until you are ready to serve.
-Then, just slice, butter, and toast it.
+You can make a couple of loaves now and freeze them until you need them.
+Then, just slice, butter, and toast.